Kurento/kurento/README.md

 npm install
 ```

-Need to know, currently the library can't be able to talk directly with the
-Kurento Media Server, so it require to use a [Kurento Media Connector] instace.
-You can download the latest release from http://ci.kurento.com/apps/kmf-media-connector.zip.
-When you decompress it you'll find a README file with installation instructions.

 ### Browser

-To build the browser version of the library you'll only need to exec the [grunt]
+To build the browser version of the library, after downloading the development
+code files, you'll only need to exec the [grunt] task runner from the root of
-task runner and they will be generated on the ```dist``` folder.
+the project and they will be generated on the ```dist``` folder.
 Alternatively,
 if you don't have it globally installed, you can run a local copy by executing

 ```bash